Effect of Noncommutative Geometry on Accretion Disks around RGI-Schwarzschild Black Hole: Thermal Properties of the Accretion Disk in -deformed RGI-Schwarzschild space-time

-To compute the mass accretion rate in the $\kappa$-deformed spacetime, we must include the effects of non-commutativity.
-As discussed in section(\ref{ParticleTrajectory}), $\kappa$-deformation alters the motion of particles, leading to corrections in the geodesic equations.
+To compute the total mass accretion rate in the $\kappa$-deformed RGI-Schwarzschild space-time, we must include the effect of non-commutativity.
+As discussed in section(\ref{geodesic}), $\kappa$-deformed Schwarzschild space-time alters the motion of particles, leading to corrections in the geodesic equations.
 As a result, the radial velocity ($u^r$) of the accreting matter and the determinant of the space-time metric ($\sqrt{-g}$) are modified.
+Thus, for the total mass accretion rate in $\kappa$-deformed RGI-Schwarzschild space-time, we integrate the mass flux over a ring in the equatorial plane as,